davemo88/beacon/README.md

 `signature` - signed hash of broadcast_time and beacon_state

-the pubkey is used as the channel name for normal floodsub p2p protocol so peers can watch for certain beacons to change state. only the owner of a beacon can broadast a state update because it requires the corresponding private key.
+the pubkey is used as the channel name for normal floodsub p2p protocol so peers can watch for certain beacons to change state. only a private key holder can broadast a state update for a beacon because peers validate messages using the sig and the pubkey.

 ## user flow

  ### creating and using a beacon
 * create beacon
 * share beacon
 * broadcast beacon state messages